mjpcomp/365-MigrateOneDrive-ShareGate/README.md

 #### DestinationCredential  `<PSCredential>`

 Credential of the SharePoint Online Administrator of the destination tenant.
-This parameter is mandotory when you are not using the parameter `DestinationSpoAdminUpn`.
+This parameter is mandatory when you are not using the parameter `DestinationSpoAdminUpn`.

 Description | Value
 -- | --